Calypso 4D - Prostate Cancer Treatment

 Your organs move naturally during therapy and the prostate occasionally moves outside of the intended radiation field during treatment.
 Since your doctor can’t predict which way - or how much - your organs will move, the tumor may not get the right amount of radiation.
 In addition, other nearby tissue and organs may receive radiation they shouldn’t receive.

-The Calypso System offered at Taussig Cancer Institute, one of the nation's top cancer centers, uses radiofrequency waves that allow very accurate alignment of your prostate before each treatment session.
+The Calypso System offered at Cleveland Clinic, uses radiofrequency waves that allow very accurate alignment of your prostate before each treatment session.
 This technology now makes it possible to determine the position of the prostate at all times during treatment delivery and make adjustments, as needed, to optimize external beam treatment delivery.

 Calypso allows your doctor to know exactly where the tumor is at all times.
 This means your radiation therapy is more precise - making sure all the necessary radiation gets to your tumor and minimizing side effects, such as impotence, incontinence and rectal bleeding.
 Currently, no other realtime method for precisely tracking tumor location during radiation therapy exists.